Indivicivet/StateSpaceGridLib/ReadMe.txt

-StateSpaceGrid is a python library loosely based around replicating the functionality of GridWare, a somewhat dated and poorly maintained Java program for creating and analysing state space grids for visualising dyadic mutuality in psychology.
+StateSpaceGrid is a python library loosely based around replicating the functionality of GridWare, a Java program for creating and analysing state space grids for visualising dyadic mutuality in psychology.

 The main features of StateSpaceGrid are trajectory objects, grid objects and their associated styles.